geohackweek/GoogleEarthEngine/_episodes/05-reducers.md

 * "Load" the GRIDMET data as an `ImageCollection`
 * Filter for the precipitation data band and dates desired (2016)
-* **Reduce** 365 "raster" images of daily precipitation into one raster image of annual precipitation totals (aka sum raster by pixel)
+* **Reduce** 365 "raster" images of daily precipitation into one raster image of annual precipitation totals (aka sum rasters by pixel)
 * Visualize the result

 #### Get and Filter the ImageCollection
 First, we need to identify the **ImageCollection ID** for the GRIDMET data product and the **band name** for the precipitation data (and check any relevant metadata).
-You can find this either in the [data catalog](https://code.earthengine.google.com/datasets/) or directly in the [GEE Code Editor](https://code.earthengine.google.com/) at the top above  the center panel:
+You can find this either in the [data catalog](https://code.earthengine.google.com/datasets/) or directly in the [GEE Code Editor](https://code.earthengine.google.com/) at the top above  the center panel.

 From the [GRIDMET description](https://code.earthengine.google.com/dataset/IDAHO_EPSCOR/GRIDMET), we know the ImageCollection ID = 'IDAHO_EPSCOR/GRIDMET' and the precipitation band name is 'pr'.
-We will specificially `select` this band only.
+We will specifically `select` this band only.

 {% highlight javascript %}
 // load precip data (mm, daily total): 365 images per year